thomcc/ubrustc/README.md

 Once it's installed, you use it by setting the `RUSTC` environment variable to `ubrustc` when running cargo.

 Please don't use this in production.
+I will not be maintaining it.

 ## Acknowledgements